OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/configure-authentication.md

 <div class="info" markdown="1">

-The setting **Single sign-on between app types** is available in Platform Server 11.8 and later.
+The setting **Single sign-on between app types** (SSO) is available in Platform Server 11.8 and later.

 </div>